eGovStack/core-services/encryption/README.md

 #### Configurations

-Following are the properties in application.properties file in egov-enc-service which are configurable.
+Following are the properties in application.properties file in encryption which are configurable.

 | Property                     |  Default Value    | Remarks                                                                                                                      |
 | -----------------------------| ------------------| -----------------------------------------------------------------------------------------------------------------------------|